 Founder Gloria Simoneaux currently directs Harambee Arts in Kenya and Nepal.
 She also does consulting for other international development organizations.
 Gloria started Harambee Arts, Let’s Pull Together in 2007 as a Fulbright Scholar in Nairobi.
-She will spend 2018/2019 in Haiti as a Fulbright scholar.
+She will spend 2018/2019 in Haiti as a Fulbright Scholar.

 “My work draws from three sources — profound love and respect for children, an understanding of the powerful benefits of art and play as healing tools and a belief that everyone has something of value to contribute to society and deserves an opportunity to give back.

 Throughout my life, I have felt compelled to reach out to underserved children.
 Since age thirteen, when I volunteered in a pediatric hospital in New York City, I have used art to connect with disturbed and traumatized children.
 After high school, I traveled for twelve years and lived in isolated villages on mountaintops of various continents with pure hearted people.
 When I returned to the United States, I created an arts program for children with the most hopeless cancer diagnoses at an experimental cancer center in San Francisco.
 The children taught me to listen attentively and to sit with pain.
 In 1989 I initiated DrawBridge: An Arts Program for Homeless Children, which has successfully served more than 15,000 children in San Francisco Bay Area family shelters and safe houses.
 DrawBridge is 26 years old and going strong.